nxpm/nxpm/apps/docs/docs/guides/releasing-packages.md

 sidebar_label: Releasing packages
 ---

-In this guide we will create a new workspace, add some packages and release them to npm.
+In this guide we create a new workspace, add some packages and release them to npm.

-The workspace name we will use is `nxpm-playground`.
+The workspace name we use is `nxpm-playground`.

-For this guide to work, the workspace name should be the name of the npm scope we will use to publish the packages.
+For this guide to work, the workspace name should be the name of the npm scope we use to publish the packages.
 If you don't have a npm org you can [create one](https://www.npmjs.com/org/create) for free.

 ## Creating a new workspace